 Wrongful Death Amount is Confidential

-Let McGinn, Montoya, Love & Curry help you after a serious truck accident.
-Call our attorneys at (505) 405-4441 for a free consultation, no matter where you are in New Mexico.
+Let McGinn, Montoya, Love & Curry help you after a serious truck accident in Albuquerque or anywhere else in New Mexico.
+Call our lawyers at (505) 405-4441 for a free consultation.

 It's All About the Mission